-But while building a coherent set of marketing technologies forms the foundation for a coherent customer experience, it is essential to have a marketing tech spine firmly in place before you begin to build up the stack.
+However, while building a coherent set of marketing technologies forms the foundation for a coherent customer experience, it is essential to have a Martech Spine firmly in place before you begin to build up the stack.

 - Content Management Systems (CMS)